jhthorsen/thorsenlabs.com/templates/blog/2012-07-10-cloudinary-how-to-deliver-your-static-images.md

-# How to deliver your images through Cloudinary with Perl
+---

-[10th of July,
+title: How to deliver your images through Cloudinary with Perl
-2012](/blog/2012-07-10/cloudinary-how-to-deliver-your-static-images.html){.blog_info_published}
+---

 [Cloudinary](http://cloudinary.com) is a cloud-based service for image management & manipulation.
 From [their about